Omar-Alkhulaidi/demand-replenishment-console/README.md

 - Missing demand
 - Zero-demand scenarios

-These safeguards prevent misleading KPIs and calculation errors from propagating into decision-making.
+These safeguards help prevent misleading KPIs and calculation errors from flowing into decision-making.

 ---

 # 📈 Business Value

-The solution shifts the workflow from:
+The project shifts the workflow from:

 ### Reactive Reporting

-> "What happened?"
+> **"What happened?"**

 to:

 ### Proactive Decision Support

-> "What should we do next?"
+> **"What should we do next?"**

-The resulting workflow helps:
+The solution helps:

 - Reduce manual purchasing guesswork
 - Identify critical inventory risks